 To connect the three populations of collared lizards and improve their habitat, Rizzo and others began removing some of the trees in the project area.
 The goal is to remove all woody shrubs and trees except native post oak (Quercus stellata) and chinkapin oak (Quercus muehlenbergii) from the glade and within a 50-foot wide connecting corridor between the glade and limestone quarry.
 An open canopy allows sunlight to warm the soil surface making it easier for lizards to disperse from the glade.

 Woody vegetation control methods include mechanical removal with chainsaws and basal bark herbicide application.
 “We use chainsaws to cut large eastern red cedar and use a basal bark application of Garlon® 4 Ultra herbicide (1 quart) plus Bark Oil Blue (2 quarts) to treat smaller cedar trees,” explains Rizzo.
-“Red cedar doesn’t resprout after cutting, so we don’t have to apply herbicides to the cut surface.”
+“Red cedar doesn’t resprout after cutting, so we don’t have to apply herbicides to the cut surface of the larger trees.”
 Some of the other woody vegetation such as redbud (Cercis Canadensis), red oak (Quercus rubra), hackberry (Celtis occidentalis), elm (Ulmus Americana), honey locust (Gleditsia triacanthos) and exotic honeysuckle (Lonicera maackii) resprout following cutting, so a basal bark or cut surface treatment with Garlon 4 Ultra and Bark Oil Blue is applied.
 Control averages about 80 percent depending on the tree species, size, and thickness of the bark.

 Ultimately Rizzo would like to include fire in the control program to periodically remove the woody understory, duff and litter, help control prickly pear cactus (Opuntia sp.), and other invasive species like exotic honeysuckle.
 “If we could get approval to use fire to mimic historical burns in this area we could expand our ability to enhance the habit for collared lizards and other species relying on glade and open woodland habitat.”